 As it turns out, Rafa is no criminal.
 He is, however, a father, a former gaucho, and the owner of my hotel.

 His broad shoulders are already becoming looser, smaller.
 He looks at me, shaking his head.
 Sympathetically amused.
 “It is okay.
 You are safe.”
-I allow myself a bashful smile as he turns back to the road.
+Torn between relief and embarrassment at my absentmindedness, I allow myself a bashful smile.
+He turns back to the road.
 “You can sleep now.”

 Sleep?
 Who could sleep?
 I was going to live!